connexcs/docs/docs/customer/routing.md

 Routing allocates incoming attempts to a designated rate card, which in turn egresses through a specified provider.
 It allows multiple rate cards to be used with or without a prefix.
 This is checked according to the longest prefix first, then the shortest for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
 If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.

-## Tariff
+## Basic

-Tariffs let you select which rate card is used on a customer's account.
++ **Rate Card**: Also known as Tariff, this allows you to select the rate card used on a customer's account.

-## Tech Prefix

-It is possible for multiple customers to share the same IP address, and to be sorted by Tech Prefix.
++ **Tech Prefix**: This is used to determine the routing.
+When multiple customers share the same IP address, each customer needs an individual tech prefix so the switch can sort them.
 It lets providers separate multiple rate cards.

-## Channels

-Here you can place limits on how many channels are allowed through each route.
-It is independent of any customer-imposed channel limitations, which still apply.

-## Dial string / Dial Pattern
++ **Dial String Prefix Set**: Setting a Dial String Prefix allows deterine routing based on a predefined prefix set (defined under Setup > Advanced > Prefix Set.)

-A dial string will only allow entered prefixes to pass, listed as one per line.
-Both prefix and regular expressions are allowed.
++ **Dial String**: Used as an alternative to the predefined dial strings above, setting a dial string (or "dial pattern") here will only allow entered prefixes to pass.
+There are listed one per line, both prefix and regular expressions are allowed.
 For example, if you only wanted to allow UK Landline you could use:

 * Prefix